 Our overall performance depends in part on worldwide economic and geopolitical conditions and their impact on customer behavior.
-Worsening economic conditions, including inflation, higher interest rates, slower growth, fluctuations in foreign exchange rates, supply chain disruptions, and other conditions, may adversely affect our results of operations and financial performance.
+Worsening economic conditions, including inflation, high interest rates, slow growth, fluctuations in foreign exchange rates, supply chain disruptions, impacts of trade regulations, and other conditions, may adversely affect our results of operations and financial performance.

 The hostilities in Israel and the surrounding region have increased the levels of economic and political uncertainty.
 While we have business operations in Israel, and intend to continue growing our presence in Israel, we currently do not expect significant business disruption.
-We are actively monitoring, evaluating, and responding to the developing situation.
+We are actively monitoring, evaluating, and responding to the situation.